jon-jacky/Piety/editors/eden.md

 command *^W* followed by the paste (yank) command *^Y* always act on a sequence of complete lines, inserting the lines before the current line.

-The kill *^K* and discard *^U commands each cut a segment from a single line, and a subsequent *^Y* command pastes that segment right at the cursor, anywhere within a line.
-So the *^K* and *^Y* commands have the effect of toggling subsequent *^Y* commands to inline mode, while *^W* toggles *^Y* to multiline mode.
+In contrast to *^W*, the kill *^K* and discard *^U* commands each cut a segment delimited by the cursor from a single line, and a subsequent *^Y* command pastes that same segment right at the cursor, anywhere within the same line or a different line.

+So the
+*^K* and *^U* commands have the effect of toggling subsequent *^Y* commands to inline mode, while *^W* toggles *^Y* to multiline mode.

+## Limitations ##

+**eden** is *ed.py* underneath.
+In display editing mode, you can place the cursor and insert or delete characters anywhere, but some commands are still line-oriented.

+All *ed* commands leave the cursor at the beginning of the line.

+Search commands only find the line containing the search string.
+They leave the cursor at the beginning of that line, not at the search string within the line.

+Some display editing commands also leave the cursor at the beginning of the line.
+For example, the *C* command that enters (or re-enters) display editing mode, the *^X* command that enters and executes a single command line, and the *^O* command that moves the cursor to the next window.

+These limitations might be mitigated somewhat by using the *^J* command that quickly moves the cursor to the beginning of the next word.

 All display editing commands are bound to single control characters.
 *eden* does not support sequences of multiple control characters, or *meta* characters formed by typing the *esc* or *alt* keys.
 We have bound a command to every control character, so no more display editing commands can be added to *eden*.
 Any additional functionality must be provided at the command line, reached through *^X* or *^Z*.

-In the future, we may provide another display editor without these limitations.

 Revised Mar 2019